drashland/website-v2/docs/line/v1.x/2_tutorials/2_creating_a_cli/1_entry_points.md

   public signature = "greet";
 }
 ```

+In the above, `greet` is specified as the main command.
+This means it is
+expected for users to use `greet` to execute the main command.

 This page will not go over the all of the implementation details of a main
 command because it can vary greatly depending on things like adding arguments,